MicrosoftDocs/bot-docs/articles/conversation-designer/conversation-designer-adaptive-cards.md

 > Conversation Designer is not available to all customers yet.
 More details on
 > availability of Conversation Designer will come later this year.

-<a href="http://adaptivecards.io" target="_blank">Adaptive Cards</a> is a new schema that defines rich UI cards for use in several
-different endpoints including Microsoft Bot Framework channels.
+[Adaptive Cards](https://adaptivecards.io) is a new schema that defines rich UI cards for use in several  different endpoints including Microsoft Bot Framework channels.

 Conversation Designer provides a deeply integrated authoring environment to author, preview, and use adaptive cards in your bots.

 Adaptive cards can be defined in several different key places.